-Miguel Aguilar | Executive Assistant to the Superintendent 850 Hampshire Road, Suite P Thousand Oaks, California 91361 (855) 937-4227 maguilar@compasscharters.org
+J.J.
+Lewis | Superintendent & CEO 850 Hampshire Road, Suite R Thousand Oaks, California 91361 (818) 824-6233 jlewis@compasscharters.org

 Complaints regarding such misconduct may also be made to the U.S. Department of Education, Office for Civil Rights.
-Civil law remedies, including, but not limited to, injunctions, restraining orders, or other remedies or orders may also be available to complainants.

 While submission of a written report is not required, the reporting party is encouraged to submit a written report to the Coordinator.
-CCS will investigate and respond to all oral and written reports of misconduct prohibited by this Policy in a manner that is not deliberately indifferent.
+Oral reports shall also be considered official reports.
 Reports may be made anonymously, but formal disciplinary action cannot be based solely on an anonymous report.

 Scholars are expected to report all incidents of misconduct prohibited by this Policy or other verbal, or physical abuses.
-Any scholar who feels they are a target of such behavior should immediately contact a teacher, counselor, the Superintendent/CEO, the Coordinator, a staff person or a family member so that she/he can get assistance in resolving the issue in a manner that is consistent with this Policy.
+Any scholar who feels she/he is a target of such behavior should immediately contact a teacher, counselor, the Superintendent/CEO, the Coordinator, a staff person or a family member so that she/he can get assistance in resolving the issue in a manner that is consistent with this Policy.

 CCS acknowledges and respects every individual's right to privacy.
-All reports shall be investigated in a manner that protects the confidentiality of the parties and the integrity of the process to the greatest extent possible.
-This includes keeping the identity of the reporter confidential, as appropriate, except to the extent necessary to comply with the law, carry out the investigation and/or to resolve the issue, as determined by the Coordinator or administrative designee on a case-by-case basis.
+All reports shall be investigated in a manner that protects the confidentiality of the parties and the integrity of the process.
+This includes keeping the identity of the reporter confidential, as appropriate, except to the extent necessary to carry out the investigation and/or to resolve the issue, as determined by the Coordinator or administrative designee on a case-by-case basis.